romy0806/customer-growth-recommendation-engine/README.md

 # Interactive Recommendation Assistant

-To make the recommendation engine accessible to business users, I developed an interactive **Streamlit application** that allows users to search products, generate next-best product recommendations, estimate incremental revenue opportunity, and translate analytical insights into business actions.
+Built a **Streamlit app** that makes the recommendation engine easy for business users to explore, test recommendations, and estimate potential revenue gains.

 ---